-Students have the opportunity to take independent study courses at UCHS and receive credit toward graduation requirements.
+Students have the opportunity to take independent study courses at UCHS and receive credit toward graduation requirements based upon teacher approval and availability.
 Independent study courses are those which do NOT appear on the master schedule for the semester enrolled.